fayskerritt/padplants/README.md

 #### Returning User
 * As a returning user, I want to register to the site, so I have my own profile to store my information.
     * On the home page the "Register" button takes the user to the registration page, where the form requires the user to enter a username and password, then to re-enter the password to ensure the user has correctly entered their desired password.
 The form has 3 required inputs which will flag with an exclamation mark if the entry is not valid.
-The username is required to be between 5 and 15 characters and the following charactders are allowed; A-Z a-z 0-9 ! @ # $ % ^ & * _ = + - this is the same for the password fields.
+The username is required to be between 5 and 15 characters and the following characters are allowed; A-Z a-z 0-9 ! @ # $ % ^ & * _ = + - this is the same for the password fields.
 * As a returning user, I want to add plants to the database, so I can share my plant knowledge with the community.
     * Create functionality provides the user with a form to add in details about the plant.
     * There are three text input fields; "Name" which is required and must be between 3 and 30 characters, "Botanical Name" which is not required and must also be between 3 and 30 characters then "Description" which is required and must be between 5 and 200 characters.